Rainforest of the Austrians

 At the end of 2005 33.7 square kilometres were bought.
-These area got the symbolical name 'Rainforest of the Austrians' (ger.
+This area received the symbolical name 'Rainforest of the Austrians' (Ger.
 Regenwald der Österreicher).
 As a result of further protection initiatives there are now 90.3 square kilometres (65% of the Esquinas-rainforest) part of the National Park.
-55.8 square kilometres are privately owned, but they are planned to be integrated to the National Park as well.
+55.8 square kilometres are privately owned, but plans exist to integrate them into the National Park.

-In the year 2000 the organization Rainforest of the Austrians was honoured with the prestigious 'Binding Environmental Prize' in Liechtenstein.
-The Naturhistorisches Museum displayed a special exhibition of the project.
-The ORF showed a documentation about it in the television program 'Universum'.
+In the year 2000 the organization Rainforest of the Austrians was honored with the prestigious 'Binding Environmental Prize' in Liechtenstein.
+Vienna's Museum of Natural History had a special exhibition of the project on display.
+The Austrian national public broadcaster (ORF) aired a documentary as part of the television program series 'Universum'.